drafthouse/adc-mcc/README.md

 # Questions/Blocked?

+Blocked on something?
 Shoot us an email or give us a call.
 We don't want you stuck and frustrated on something stupid.

-Have some feedback on the assignment, let us know.
+Have some feedback on the assignment?
+Let us know.

 Good Luck,